learn-co-students/dumbo-web-080519/22-intro-js/README.md

 # DOM questions
 * What is the DOM and why do I care about it?
+  - Document Object Model - Displays the elements on the page as objects

 * What does it mean that the DOM is a tree?
+  - DOM => Representation of HTML is a tree

 * What are the key parts of an HTML tag?
   * What is an attribute?
   * What is an ID?